Lupin3000/Raspberry-PI-Tutorials/RaspberryPI_DNSAnalysis.md

 ## Objective

-The aim is to analyze the DNS queries from connected devices, for later actions.
+The aim is to analyze the DNS queries from connected STA's, for later actions.

 ## Install needed and/or optional packages